ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 This script will print the content of the /etc/passwd file and also the content of the file /etc/hosts Task 4.
-Last lines of a file this script will print the last 10 lines where added to the file named passwd inside the directory etc
+Last lines of a file this script will print the last 10 lines where added to the file named passwd inside the directory etc Task 5. i'd prefer the first 10 lines of /etc/passwd this script will print the first 10  lines of the file named passwd inside the directory etc